pulp-platform/carfield/docs/um/arch.md

   (TL-UL) internally used by OpenTitan.
 By only exposing a manager port, unwanted access to the secure domain is prevented.

-* Embedded flash memory replaced with a simple SRAM preloaded before secure boot procedure from an external SPI flash through OpenTitan private SPI peripheral.
-Once preload is over, the OpenTitan secure boot framework is unchanged compared to the original.
+* Embedded flash memory replaced with an SRAM preloaded before secure boot procedure from an external SPI flash through OpenTitan private SPI peripheral.
+Once preload is over, the OpenTitan secure boot framework is unchanged compared to the vanilla version.

 * Finally, a *boot manager* module has been designed and integrated to manage the [two available bootmodes](./sw.md).
-In secure mode, the systems executes the secure boot as soon as the reset is asserted, loading code from the external SPI and performing the signature check on its content.
-  Otherwise, the *secure domain* is clock gated and must be clocked and woken-up by an external entity (e.g., *host domain*)
+In **Secure** mode, the systems executes the secure boot framework as soon as the reset is asserted, loading code from the external SPI and performing the signature check on its content.
+Otherwise, in **Non-secure** mode, the *secure domain* is clock gated and must be clocked and woken-up by an external entity (e.g., *host domain*)

 #### Accelerator domain